i-winxd/Funkin-Chart-Generator/README.md

 of you having to chart.

 ## Setting up your midi file

 Remember FL Studio counts MIDI channels from 1 while everyone else (excluding UIs that count from 1) counts from 0.

 * Your MIDI channel 0 are your enemy notes. **(FL Studio channel 1)**
 * Your MIDI channel 1 are your BF notes. **(FL Studio channel 2)**
+* If you did that in the wrong order, there's an option to swap that.
 * All other MIDI channels are ignored.
 * BPM is automatically detected.
 * **BPM changes are not supported.
 Don't try.**